codership/documentation/galeracluster/source/deploymentvariants.rst

 ==============================
 .. _`deployment-variants`:

 An instance of Galera Cluster consists of a series of nodes, preferably three or more.
-Each node is an instance of MySQL, MariaDB or Percona XtraDB that you convert to Galera Cluster, allowing you to use that node as a cluster base.
+Each node is an instance of MySQL or MariaDB that you convert to Galera Cluster, allowing you to use that node as a cluster base.

 Galera Cluster provides synchronous multi-master replication, meaning that you can think of the cluster as a single database server that listens through many interfaces.
 To give you with an idea of what Galera Cluster is capable of, consider a typical *n*-tier application and the various benefits that would come from deploying it with Galera Cluster.